GEORGETOWN PAIN PHYSICIANS

 Harvard Medical School

-Dr. Kiefer is a double board-certified physician specializing in Interventional Chronic Pain Medicine.
-He focuses on the clinical care of patients suffering with chronic pain through a balanced, multidisciplinary approach.
+Dr. Kiefer is a double board-certified physician specializing in Interventional Chronic Pain Medicine and Interventional Spine Care.
+He focuses on the clinical care of patients suffering with chronic pain and non-operative spinal disorders through a balanced, multidisciplinary approach.

 He attended medical school at Weill Cornell Medical College of Cornell University where he completed two basic science research fellowships at The Rockefeller University and Harvard Medical School.
 He completed his residency training in Anesthesiology and Perioperative Care at Georgetown University Hospital.
 Following residency, he attended fellowship training in Chronic Pain Medicine at Massachusetts General Hospital, the largest teaching hospital of Harvard Medical School.
 He holds licenses in Maryland, Washington, DC, and Virginia.